Type 100 submachine gun: Late version

 As the war continued, the demand for submachine guns increased greatly.
 In January 1944, under contract to the army, larger scale production of the Type 100 started.
 In connection with the lower quality "substitute standard" variants of other Japanese weapons to increase speed and reduce cost of manufacture, a number of changes were made to simplify the Type 100.
 This led to the later 1944 model of the Type 100, known in the west as the "Type 100/44".
 The 1944 variant was slightly longer, with simple iron sights and a greatly simplified muzzle brake consisting of two ports drilled in the barrel.
-The large bayonet mounting bar were eliminated, with the bayonet to be fitted to the barrel instead; consequently, the muzzle protruded more from its perforated jacket.
+The rear sights included a peep hole.
+The large bayonet mounting bar was eliminated, with the bayonet to be fitted to the barrel instead; consequently, the muzzle protruded more from its perforated jacket.
 Corners were cut in production, leaving many Type 100s with roughly finished stocks with roughly welded metal.
 The resulting weapon demonstrated good reliability with low recoil and satisfactory accuracy for close-range work.
 Some 7,500 were made produced in total.

 According to Japanese historian Shigeo Sugawa, a small amount of early Type 100 models were produced by the Chuo Kogyo Company, while the late model was produced at the Nagoya Arsenal's Toriimatsu Factory from May 1944 until the end of the war, at a pace of approximately 1,000 per month.
 He estimates that the total number produced is about 10,000, nearly 9,000 of them being later models.

 The later version Type 100s were used by special units of the Imperial Army and were encountered in the hands of paratrooper raiding units in the Philippines Campaign and in the Battle of Okinawa, notably used by Giretsu Kuteitai airlifted special forces.
 After the war, a limited number was supplied by the American administration to arm the Japanese police.